blueschistrocks/surfs_up/README.md

 ## Results Discussion

-June temperatures in the years 2010 to 2017 ranged from a low of 64 to a high of 85 degrees fahrenheit.
-December temperatures in the years 2010 to 2016 ranged from low of 56 to a high of 83 degrees fahrenheit.
-The average temperature in June in the years 2010 to 2017 was 75 degrees fahrenheit and December's average temperature in the years 2010 to 2016 was 71 degrees fahrenheit.
-50% of June and December temperatures in the years analyzed were above 75 and 71 degrees fahrenheit, respectively.
-The standard deviation for December's temperatures was slightly higher than for June indicating that temparatures were more varied in December.
+June temperatures in the years 2010 to 2017 ranged from a low of 64 to a high of 85 degrees Fahrenheit.
+December temperatures in the years 2010 to 2016 ranged from low of 56 to a high of 83 degrees Fahrenheit.
+The average temperature in June in the years 2010 to 2017 was 75 degrees fahrenheit and December's average temperature in the years 2010 to 2016 was 71 degrees Fahrenheit.
+50% of June and December temperatures in the years analyzed were above 75 and 71 degrees Fahrenheit, respectively.
+The standard deviation for December's temperatures was slightly higher than for June indicating that temperatures were more varied in December.

 ## Summary
-In genreral the temparatue differenace between June and December in Oahu Hawaii does not tend to vary, however December has slighly cooler tempuratures than June.
-Based on this analysis the weather should be suiteable for an surf and icecream shop.
+In general, the temperature difference between June and December in Oahu Hawaii does not tend to vary, however December has slightly cooler temperatures than June.
+Based on this analysis the weather should be suitable for a surf and ice cream shop.

 ## Images of Analysis Output